“Where's the link to that policy again?” or “How do I access that document?”

 Final Thoughts

-That concludes our overview of the top Slack knowledge base bots for 2025.
+That concludes our overview of the top Slack knowledge base bots for 2026.
 While we’ve covered some top options, there are many more you can explore in the Slack App Directory.

 If your team often repeats the same answers or spends too much time digging for links, the right bot can make that easier by delivering accurate, instant info right inside Slack.
 Of course, the best fit depends on your workflow, team size, and where your knowledge is stored.

 And if you’re looking for a mix of proactive and on-demand help, ClearFeed is a wise choice for B2B support teams.
-If your team is growing or handling a high volume of repetitive questions, ClearFeed could be a thoughtful upgrade that seamlessly integrates into your existing workflow.
-Sign up or book a demo to learn more!Â
+If your team is growing or handling a high volume of repetitive questions, ClearFeed could be a thoughtful upgrade that integrates seamlessly with your existing workflow.
+Sign up or book a demo to learn more!

 FAQs